hungaikev/tech-blog/README.md

 # Signavio Tech Blog

-Rough notes for instructions for bloggers…
+This README provides a selection of tips, guidelines and instructions for bloggers.

+## Planning a blog post

-## What to write about
+### What to write about

 The best blog post to write is something that only you could write, however obscure the topic.
 In practice, this is likely to be one of: